RED LIGHT CAMERAS

 "In the case of red-light camera enforcement, experience suggests that issuing a driver’s license hold on the basis of a red-light enforcement ticket could result in an unfair result where the owner of the vehicle is denied the ability to renew his or her license, even though that person was not the driver of the vehicle at the time the camera captured a person going through a red light.

-In early September 2011, Ms. Hearn provided the following statement to a reporter who was writing about the collection process:
+In early September 2011, Ms. Hearn sent the following to a reporter who was

 "We are not aware of any judicial officer ordering or authorizing GC Services to garnish wages or other income, attaching bank accounts, or filing liens.